Organizational effectiveness: Major approaches to Effectiveness

+The reputational method combines validity requirements with voter satisfaction.
+The effectiveness of reputation measures is often measured based on the self-reported perceptions of consumers, workers, or outside professionals.

 Social Science Disciplines

 Rapid advances in social sciences and technology aided by clever experimentation and observation are bringing several truths to the light of society.
 There are several disciplines of social sciences that help the OE Practitioner be successful.